Kyra Sedgwick: Career

 Sedgwick is best known for starring as Brenda Leigh Johnson in the television series The Closer.
 She played this role from 2005 to 2012.
-In 2007, she began earning approximately $300,000 per episode on The Closer.
-For portraying Brenda, Sedgwick earned six consecutive nominations for Golden Globe Award for Best Actress – Television Series Drama (winning once), five consecutive nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series (winning once), and seven nominations for Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series.
+In 2007, she began earning approximately US$300,000 per episode.
+For this role, Sedgwick earned six consecutive nominations for Golden Globe Award for Best Actress – Television Series Drama (winning once), five consecutive nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series (winning once), and seven nominations for Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series.
 The Closer aired its final episode on August 13, 2012, following the completion of its seventh season; the series's broadcaster TNT stated that the decision to end the series was made by Sedgwick.
 The first episode of Major Crimes—a sequel series that did not feature Sedgwick, but included many other cast members from The Closer—aired immediately following the final episode of The Closer.

-Sedgwick produced the television series Proof for TNT.
-The show debuted in 2015 and aired for one season.